publicissapient-france/xke-extreme-startup/README.md

 Xebia Questions
 ---------------

 We can run 6 rounds !
-Order and points are **random**.
-Need to set it up before Sept 13, 2012.

 <table>
 	<thead>